 Highly competitive youth sports is adding stress and anxiety to your child’s life.
 It isn’t giving them the release you think it is.
 On top of that, many adolescents are now developing injuries that used to only be seen in professional athletes.
 Some spend a lifetime dealing with the problems caused by those injuries.
 In fact, out of the friends I have who played collegiate level sports, three are healthy and five have chronic, lifelong injuries.
 Four of those injured five have had surgeries to try and repair the injuries, and one has had three surgeries.

 The point of this blog isn’t to condemn youth sports.
 I think they’re wonderful…in moderation.
 They just shouldn’t take priority over faith, family, academics or physical health.
 Please carefully consider your teenager’s future health and current well-being if they play competitive sports.
 Please also consider your family’s quality time.
+With that in mind I trust you can make the best decision for your family as a whole.

 Helping teens grow and families improve connection,